GrandpasCode/clock/README.rst

 out any errors and warnings.
 Note that—besides ``clock.c``—there is also a ``bubbles.c``, which is fixed as well.

-Originally, this was only meant to fix errors and warnings, but in mid-July, a decision was made to transitioning into the C99 standard.
+Originally, this was only meant to fix errors and warnings, but in mid-July, decisions were made to transitioning into the C99 standard and POSIX.1-2008 conformant.

 ``clock.c``